yuhko-msft/microsoft-graph-docs/api-reference/beta/resources/unifiedrbacresourcescope.md

 ---
-title: "unifiedRbacResouceScope resource type"
+title: "unifiedRbacResourceScope resource type"
-description: "A unifiedRbacResouceScope describes the scope of the resource exposed in the workload where unifiedRbacResourceAction can perform on."
+description: "A unifiedRbacResourceScope describes the scope of the resource exposed in the workload where unifiedRbacResourceAction can perform on."
 localization_priority: Normal
 author: "abhijeetsinha"
 ms.prod: "microsoft-identity-platform"
 doc_type: "resourcePageType"
 ---

-# unifiedRbacResouceScope resource type
+# unifiedRbacResourceScope resource type

 Namespace: microsoft.graph

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-A unifiedRbacResouceScope describes the scope of the resource exposed in the workload where unifiedRbacResourceAction can perform on.
+A unifiedRbacResourceScope describes the scope of the resource exposed in the workload where unifiedRbacResourceAction can perform on.

 ## Methods
 None